Thomas Joseph Tobin

 Thomas Joseph Tobin (born April 1, 1948) is an American prelate of the Roman Catholic Church.
-He has been serving as the bishop of the Diocese of Providence in Rhode Island since 2005.
-Tobin previously served as bishop of the Diocese of Youngstown in Ohio from 1995 to 2005 and as auxiliary bishop of the Diocese of Pittsburgh in Pennsylvania from 1992 to 1995.
+He was bishop of the Diocese of Providence in Rhode Island from 2005 to 2023.
+Tobin previously served as bishop of the Diocese of Youngstown in Ohio from 1996 to 2005 and as auxiliary bishop of the Diocese of Pittsburgh in Pennsylvania from 1992 to 1995.

-Tobin has been an outspoken critic of abortion and same-sex marriage.

 Biography

 Early life

-Thomas Tobin was born on April 1, 1948 in Pittsburgh, Pennsylvania.
+Thomas Tobin was born on April 1, 1948, in Pittsburgh, Pennsylvania.
 He studied at St. Mark Seminary High School and Gannon University, both in Erie, Pennsylvania.
 He then entered St. Francis University in Loretto, Pennsylvania, where he received his bachelor's degree in 1969.

-Tobin went to study at Pontifical North American College and Pontifical Gregorian University, both in Rome.
+Tobin went to Rome to reside at the Pontifical North American College while studying at the Pontifical Gregorian University in Rome.
 He also pursued his graduate studies at the Pontifical Atheneum of St. Anselm in Rome.

 Priesthood

-Tobin was ordained to the priesthood by Bishop Vincent Leonard for the Diocese of Pittsburgh on July 21, 1973.
-After his ordination, Tobin served as an assistant pastor at St. Vitus Parish in New Castle, Pennsylvania for six years.
+Tobin was ordained to the priesthood by Bishop Vincent Leonard for the Diocese of Pittsburgh at the Cathedral of Saint Paul in Pittsburgh on July 21, 1973.
+After his ordination, the diocese assigned Tobin as an assistant pastor at St. Vitus Parish in New Castle, Pennsylvania, for six years.
 In 1979, he was appointed assistant pastor at St. Sebastian Parish in Ross Township.
 Pennsylvania, serving there until 1984.

 Tobin was named administrative secretary to Bishop Anthony Bevilacqua, then associate general secretary of the diocese in 1987, and vicar general and general secretary in 1990.

 Bishop

 Auxiliary Bishop of Pittsburgh

-On November 3, 1992, Tobin was appointed as auxiliary bishop of the Diocese of Pittsburgh and titular bishop of Novica by Pope John Paul II.
-He received his episcopal consecration on December 27, 1992, from then bishop Donald Wuerl, with Bishop Anthony Bosco and Bishop Nicholas C. Dattilo serving as co-consecrators.
+On November 3, 1992, Tobin was appointed as auxiliary bishop of Pittsburgh and titular bishop of Novica by Pope John Paul II.
+He received his episcopal consecration on December 27, 1992, at Saint Paul Cathedral from Bishop Donald Wuerl, with Bishops Anthony Bosco and Nicholas C. Dattilo serving as co-consecrators.

 Bishop of Youngstown

-John Paul II appointed Tobin as bishop of the Diocese of Youngstown on December 5, 1995.
+John Paul II appointed Tobin as bishop of Youngstown on December 5, 1995.
 He was installed on February 2, 1996.

-In 1997, Tobin received an honorary doctorate from St. Francis University.
+In 1997, Tobin received an honorary doctorate from Saint Francis University.